TSA Background Check

 The Written Communication Test

+The written communication test sees if your ability to express yourself and communicate is at a satisfactory level.
 This section is a fill-in-the-blank style test.
-You will be given sentences with blanks and pairs of words from which you have to select the correct word to fill the blank.
+You will be given sentences with blanks and pairs of words from which you have to select the correct word to fill in the blank.

 Are the Assessments Hard to Pass?